hsamrach/QAssfilt/README.md

 While running, QAssfilt will update the progression for the user to be trackable.
 # Installation
 ## Conda installation
-Before installing QAssfilt, you have to had conda installed in your terminal.
-If you are new to conda, we suggest following the few steps below (credited to: [Koen-vdl](https://github.com/Koen-vdl/Conda-and-Bioconda-tutorial)) :
+Before installing QAssfilt, you have to had conda and mamba installed in your terminal.
+If you are new to conda and mamba, we suggest following the few steps below (credited to: [Koen-vdl](https://github.com/Koen-vdl/Conda-and-Bioconda-tutorial)) :
 ```
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 ```